boschloo/ConnectFour/ILASP/README.md

 # ILASP

-When game states (cells) are given, a game text scheme is added as a clarification only.
+When game states (cells) are given, a game text scheme is added as a clarification.
 All files can be used with ILASP without changes.
-The output is added at the end of the files as commented text.
+The output is added at the bottom of the files as commented text.

 | filename | learned |